“In the 1920s, it owned & operated 58 woolen mills across New England controlling 20% of the country’s woolen production.”

 Overall, the American Woolen Company venture in Hartland was going well until October 29, 1929; now infamously known as “Black Friday”.
 While the 1929 Stock Market crash didn’t adversely affect Hartland immediately, the resulting “Great Depression” nationally finally gripped the town in 1931 when the American Woolen Company requested a large tax break on their Hartland mill holdings because of their own overall economic woes throughout all their operations.

-It was the first sign of troubles for the company which owned and operated some 60 woolen mills in New England including several in Maine.
-While the company made some efforts keep the mill open, in 1932 they officially announced they would close the Hartland location and surrender all their property holdings.
+It was the first sign of trouble for the company which owned and operated some 60 woolen mills in New England including several in Maine.
+While the company made some efforts keep the mill open, in 1932 they officially announced they would close the Hartland location and transfer all their property holdings there to the Textile Reality Company for disposal.

 *

-Shortly after the American Woolen Mills bankruptcy filing, much of the vast real estate holdings it had purchased in Hartland from the Linn Manufacturing Company and the Archibald Linn Estate were sold at the Great Auction of 1932.
+Shortly after the American Woolen Mills bankruptcy filing, much of the vast real estate holdings it had purchased in Hartland formerly owned by the Linn Manufacturing Company and the Archibald Linn Estate were sold at public auction in 1932.
 The auction did not include the 2 main mills or several of the smaller buildings on the mill property which were eventually abandoned and surrendered to the town.
+Full details may be found on our dedicated page of the Great Auction of 1932.

 Cover of the Great Auction of 1932 Brochure